securesign/secure-sign-operator/docs/Restore.md

 ```

 ## New Cluster Restore
 If on a new cluster it is advised to perform a restore only of the Persistent Volumes as the configuration of the operator will have to be updated due to the new cluster.
 Before installing a new instance of the operator perform the following.
-When updating the operators configuration be sure to specify the treeID's for ctlog and rekor from the backup.
+When updating the operators configuration be sure to specify the treeID's for ctlog and rekor from the backup or use the same rekor and ctlog Custom Resources from the backup.

 ```sh
 cat << EOF > ./RestoreExample.yaml